jzyxyz/SpotifyLens/README.md

 ##### NB
 So far the core functions I designed have all been implemented.
-If you are interested, I added a function to export top data for different countries and initiated a sister project [`Spotioid`](https://github.com/jzyxyz/Spotioid) to visualize these data.
+The last function I added is to export top data for different countries.
+And I have also initiated a sister project [`Spotioid`](https://github.com/jzyxyz/Spotioid) to visualize these data, check it out if you are interested.

-Issues may occure if the playlist is extremely large (over 1.5k, as I am doing concurrent requests, and in that case it will be too many) due to API call frequency restrictions by Spofity.
+Issues may occure if the playlist is extremely large due to API call frequency restrictions by Spofity (over 1.5k, as I am doing concurrent requests, and in that case it will be too many).
 I will fix this problem later(but not recently).
-But you can checkout the code in `Worker case 10` where is a solution for a similar problem.
+But you can checkout the code in `Worker case 10` where there is a solution for a similar problem.
 If you found out any other bugs, please report on [Github](https://github.com/jzyxyz/Spotioid).
 PR is all welcomed.

 This is a **enhanced** wrapper for Spotify-api.
-It provides a simple api to the data otherwise have to be computed.
+It provides a simple api to the data that otherwise have to be computed.

 Along with the package also comes a interactive terminal interface with which these data can be exported to local `.json` file.
 In addition, some handy playback controls are integrated.